Mike Ditka: Chicago Bears

-In 1986, Buddy Ryan left Chicago to become head coach of the Philadelphia Eagles.
+In 1986, Ryan left Chicago to become the head coach of the Philadelphia Eagles.
 When asked if he was happy Ryan was gone, Ditka replied he was not happy, but "elated".
 In 1986, 1987, and 1988, the Bears won the Central Division title and earned three home playoff games.
 The first of those years saw the Bears finish the regular season with a 14–2 record to tie the eventual Super Bowl champion New York Giants for the best in the entire league.
 However, the Bears were upset by the Washington Redskins in their first playoff game.
 The next year, the Bears finished second in the NFC with an 11–4 record, but were again upended by the Washington Redskins en route to that team's second Super Bowl victory of the decade.
 The Bears finished 12–4 in 1988 and got homefield advantage.
 They defeated Ryan's Philadelphia Eagles in the Fog Bowl in their first game, but the team was defeated by the eventual Super Bowl champion San Francisco 49ers in the NFC Championship Game.
 This was the third time in five years that Ditka led the Bears to the NFC Championship Game, and was the last time they advanced this far until 2006.

 Ditka suffered a heart attack during the 1988 season, which he attributed to stress since he was in excellent physical condition and had no significant family history of heart disease.
 However, despite being expected to miss much of the season, Ditka was on the sidelines as an "advisor" the next week and back in full charge the week after.
 He led the Bears to a 12–4 record and received his second coach of the year award from the AP.

 The Bears started 4–0 in 1989, but a series of last-second losses eventually led to a complete meltdown at the end of the season, as the Bears finished 6–10.
 The Bears rallied to win a weak Central Division in 1990 and make the playoffs as a wild card in 1991, but were eliminated convincingly in the early rounds by the New York Giants (who went on to win Super Bowl XXV) and the Dallas Cowboys, respectively.
 After dropping to 5–11 in the 1992 season, the Bears fired Ditka on January 5, 1993.
 His 106 wins are the second-most in Bears history, behind only Halas.